SwethaNam22/Front-end/README.md

 🍰 E-commerce Bakery Website 🧁
 Overview 🌟
 Welcome to the E-commerce Bakery Website!
-This project is a fully functional bakery website built with React, HTML, CSS, and JavaScript.
+This project is a fully functional bakery website built with "React, HTML, CSS,Angular and JavaScript".
 The website allows users to explore a delicious bakery menu, sign up, log in, add items to the cart, make payments, and view the footer with important links.

 This is a front-end-only project, aimed at showcasing essential e-commerce features like product exploration, user authentication, shopping cart functionality, and a checkout process.